How do I know if an email or website is really from Airbnb?

 If you receive an email or are directed to a website that looks like Airbnb but asks for confidential information, be cautious.
 When in doubt, always start at the Airbnb home page.
 Type https://www.airbnb.com into your browser and go from there.

 Fraudulent emails often include the Airbnb logo and a fake Airbnb address in the "From" line.

 Fraudulent emails might also contain text taken from real Airbnb emails, such as a reservation confirmation message, payout confirmation, reservation reminder, or a request to update your profile.
 By making an email seem real, fraudsters hope to trick you into providing personal information that we would never ask for.
 Here are some signs to help you tell the difference:

 Check for legitimate links

 Fraudulent emails can contain links to fake Airbnb web pages that try to steal your information.
-Don’t click links in any email you’re not sure about.
+Don’t click links in any email that you’re not sure about.

 A real link to Airbnb will begin with https://www.airbnb.com or a country-specific URL like https://es.airbnb.com, https://it.airbnb.com, https://www.airbnb.com.at, or https://www.airbnb.co.uk.
 If you click a link that takes you to a page that looks like Airbnb but doesn’t start with this address, it’s a fraudulent page and you should close it.